Mötley Crüe: 2022–present: Retirement of Mick Mars and Cancelled

-Feuds and criticisms
+Feuds

 Metallica

-Often clashing during the early 1980s, both bands were fighting for dominance in the Los Angeles metal scene during Metallica's years prior to their relocation to the Bay Area.
-Both singer/guitarist James Hetfield and drummer Lars Ulrich expressed their hatred of the heavy metal scene in Los Angeles during the time and frequently attacked multiple up-and-coming local bands in multiple interviews, including Mötley Crüe.
-Allegedly before a show in 1982, Ulrich claimed he drunkenly screamed "Fuck Mötley Crüe!" at the band from outside the Troubadour in Hollywood, in which Sixx chased Ulrich in retaliation.
-Former lead guitarist Dave Mustaine during a 1983 interview, referred to their style of glam metal as an abbreviation for "Gay LA Music".
-Though despite their public disdain for glam metal, Metallica were impressed by the production and commercial success of Dr. Feelgood in 1989, later hiring the album's producer Bob Rock to produce their self-titled fifth album in 1991.
-Several years later, both Sixx and Ulrich would reignite the animosity after Ulrich accused Mötley Crüe of performing to a backing track at the 1997 American Music Awards.
-Sixx responded via an online forum and would also attack Metallica's then-recent album Load insulting multiple members of the band for their change in sound and visual image.
-During a 2003 interview, Sixx would strangely defend Metallica's then-latest album St. Anger by claiming "I have learned to have sympathy for the enemy".
-In 2006, both Tommy Lee and former Metallica bassist Jason Newsted took part in a reality show entitled Rock Star: Supernova as they would both participate in creating a supergroup while the show's premise revolved around finding a frontman via contest.
+Mötley Crüe and Metallica frequently criticized each other throughout their careers.
+Both singer and guitarist James Hetfield and drummer Lars Ulrich expressed their hatred of the heavy metal scene in Los Angeles at the time and frequently attacked multiple up-and-coming local bands, including Mötley Crüe.
+Ulrich claimed that before a show in 1982, he drunkenly screamed "Fuck Mötley Crüe!" from outside the Troubadour in Hollywood, with Sixx chasing Ulrich in retaliation.
+During a 1983 interview, original lead guitarist Dave Mustaine referred to their style of glam as an abbreviation for "Gay LA Music".
+However, Metallica were impressed by the production and commercial success of Dr. Feelgood in 1989, hiring the album's producer Bob Rock to produce their self-titled fifth album in 1991.
+Ulrich accused Mötley Crüe of performing to a backing track at the 1997 American Music Awards.
+Sixx responded via an online forum, attacking Metallica's then-recent album Load and insulting members of the band for their change in sound and image.
+During a 2003 interview, Sixx would defend Metallica's then-latest album St. Anger by claiming "I have learned to have sympathy for the enemy".
+In 2006, both Tommy Lee and former Metallica bassist Jason Newsted took part in a reality show entitled Rock Star: Supernova, where they formed a supergroup and tried to find a frontman via contest.
 During a 2011 meet-and-greet in Mexico City, Hetfield was approached by a fan attacking Mötley Crüe due to their public image and frequent appearances in tabloids.
 Hetfield refused to directly respond to the fan's comments towards Mötley Crüe but did find humor in his insults toward the band.
-In 2015, Lee would reignite the feud when he posted a Tweet featuring a picture of Ulrich with the words "Straight Outta Tempo" superimposed over his face.
-Lee presumably used a meme maker intended to promote the 2015 N.W.A biopic Straight Outta Compton.
+In 2015, Lee posted a Tweet featuring a picture of Ulrich with the words "Straight Outta Tempo" superimposed over his face, referencing the N.W.A biopic Straight Outta Compton.
 Following the post by Lee, Vince Neil had stated online that he was unaware of the feud with Metallica; however, during a later interview with an Oregon radio show, Neil was again asked about the band's current relationship with Metallica and hung up on the show's host.
-Things were alleged to have calmed down by 2017, when Hetfield appeared on Sixx's radio show 'Sixx Sense'.
-During an interview in 2021, Sixx applauded Metallica's longevity and praised several of their releases during an interview.
+In 2017, Hetfield appeared on Sixx's radio show Sixx Sense.
+During an interview in 2021, Sixx applauded Metallica's longevity and praised several of their releases.